projectsbyif/data-permissions-catalogue/_patterns/geofencing.md

 images:
   - url: /images/geofencing.svg

+advantages:
+  - data access can be stricted to chosen locations

+limitations:
+  - location can be spoofed (IAN)
+  - relies on reliable network connections
+  - requires third party infrastructure

 examples:
   - title: iOS reminder app
     description: can trigger a reminder by leaving or entering a selected location